Spatial Mathematics: Theory and Practice through Mapping: Audience and reception

 Reviewer reactions to the book were mixed.
 Several reviewers noted that, for a book with "mathematics" in its title, the book was surprisingly non-mathematical, with both Azadeh Mousavi and Paul Harris calling the title "misleading".
 Harris complains that "the maths is treated quite lightly and superficially".
-Alfred Stein notes the almost total absence of mathematical equations, and Daniel Griffith similarly notes the lack of proof of its mathematical claims.
+Alfred Stein notes the almost total absence of mathematical equations, and Daniel A. Griffith similarly notes the lack of proof of its mathematical claims.

 Mousavi also writes that, although the book covers a broad selection of topics, it "suffers from lack of necessary depth" and that it is confusingly structured.
 Sang-Il Lee points to a lack of depth as the book's principal weakness.
 Stein notes that its reliance on a specific version of ArcGIS makes it difficult to reproduce its examples, especially for international users with different versions or for users of versions updated after its publication.
 Another weakness highlighted by Griffith is "its limited connection to the existing literature, with its citations far too often being only those works by its authors".
 Harris sees a missed opportunity in the omission of spatial statistics, movement data, and spatio-temporal data, the design of spatial data structures, and advanced techniques for visualizing geospatial data.